wso2/ballerina-vscode/packages/ballerina-extension/e2e-test/e2e-authoring/scenarios/http-try-it-existing/scenario.md

 ## Gaps

-None outstanding for the in-scope flow (steps 01–04: GET, POST+JSON body, path param, query param, header param, all via the Service Designer's Try It button).
-Deliberately out of scope (see "Decisions" above): resource-level Try It (attempted, unreliable), multiple-services quick pick (not reachable via the real button-click entry point).
+None outstanding for the in-scope flow (steps 01–05: GET, POST+JSON body, path param, query param, header param via the Service Designer's Try It button, plus resource-level Try It scoping).
+Deliberately out of scope (see "Decisions" above): the multiple-services quick pick (not reachable via the real button-click entry point — the only way to trigger it bypasses the UI a real user would use).